milvus-io/milvus-docs/site/en/reference/consistency.md

 Consistency in a distributed database specifically refers to the property that ensures every node or replica has the same view of data when writing or reading data at a given time.

-Milvus supports four consistency levels:  strong, bounded staleness, session, and eventual*.* The default consistency level in Milvus is bounded staleness.
-You can easily tune the consistency level when [creating a collection](https://milvus.io/docs/v2.1.x/create_collection.md) or conducting a [vector similarity search](https://milvus.io/docs/v2.1.x/search.md) or [query](https://milvus.io/docs/v2.1.x/query.md) to make it best suit your application.
+Milvus supports four consistency levels:  strong, bounded staleness, session, and eventual.
+The default consistency level in Milvus is bounded staleness.
+You can easily tune the consistency level when [creating a collection](create_collection.md) or conducting a [vector similarity search](search.md) or [query](query.md) to make it best suit your application.

 ## Consistency levels